Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Introduction

-For the underlying function class, we consider the Smoothing Spline ANOVA (SS-ANOVA) model, a dimension-reduction framework for flexibly modeling multivariate functions (\citealp{lin2000tensor,WAHBA2003531,gu2013smoothing}).
+The smoothing spline ANOVA (SS-ANOVA) model is a dimension-reduction framework for modeling multivariate functions and their derivatives (\citealp{lin2000tensor,WAHBA2003531,gu2013smoothing}).
 This model posits that the underlying regression function to be estimated can be expressed as a sum of one-dimensional functions (main effects), two-dimensional functions (two-way interactions), and so forth.
-This flexible structure not only generalizes additive models (\citealp{hastie2017generalized}) but also provides an interpretable way to model the interactions among covariates.
-Due to its advantages in modeling multivariate functions, the SS-ANOVA model has found widespread application across various areas including computer codes (\citealp{touzani2013smoothing}), medical studies (\citealp{wahba1995smoothing,gao2001smoothing}), geographical sciences (\citealp{wahba1996smoothing,luo1998spatial,wang1998smoothing}), complex data analysis (\citealp{zhang2018smoothing}), and model selection (\citealp{linzhangselection2006,zhanglinselection2006}).
+The flexible structure provides an intuitive and efficient way in modeling the interactions among covariates and can be seen as an extension of additive models.
+More importantly, by controlling the orders of interactions, one can mitigate the issue of curse of dimensionality.
+Due to its advantages in modeling multivariate functions, the SS-ANOVA model has found widespread application across various areas including computer codes (\citealp{reich2009variable,touzani2013smoothing}), medical studies (\citealp{wahba1995smoothing,gao2001smoothing}), geographical sciences (\citealp{wahba1996smoothing,luo1998spatial,wang1998smoothing}), and complex data analysis (\citealp{zhang2018smoothing}).

-However, despite the rich literature above, to the best of our knowledge, there has been no work on the important problem of estimation and hypothesis testing for derivatives under the flexible SS-ANOVA model with multiple covariates, general interaction order, and arbitrary derivative order.
-We propose a simple but powerful plug-in kernel ridge regression (KRR) estimator for derivative estimation and the associated hypothesis testing, leading to a general framework with theoretical guarantees when studying derivatives of multivariate functions.
-The KRR estimator has been studied in the existing literature but is limited in scope to particular cases, which we will elaborate on now.